Cameraegg Compare logoCameraegg

 Quick answers generated from verified specs.

-Which is better for portraits, Lumix G9 II or Alpha 7 IV?
+Which is better for sports, Lumix G9 II or Alpha 7 IV?

 What's the resolution difference between the Lumix G9 II and Alpha 7 IV?